-- i. the charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3
+- i. the Development Charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3. - iii. if the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the Development Charge for the previous lawful use calculated in accordance with section 2.3.

-If the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the charge for the previous lawful use calculated in accordance with section 2.3.
-An applicant seeking a Credit must provide evidence of the lawful use, previous lawful use or creation of the lot.
+An applicant seeking a Credit must provide evidence of the Existing Lawful Use, creation of the lot or payment of charges for accepted development, an interim use or creation of a lot.